-First time freshman students whose high school performance demonstrates the need for additional assistance in order to meet their potential for academic success will be granted full admission on academic warning.
-Students admitted on academic warning will be limited to no more than 14 credits in the first semester, will meet regularly with an academic mentor, and will be required to submit an academic plan of action, which may include enrollment in specific classes.
-Students admitted on academic warning are expected to complete their first semester with a semester GPA of at least 2.0, and earn at least 12 credits.
-In cases where the student fails to meet these minimum requirements, the student will be placed on academic probation for the second semester of study.
+First time freshman students whose high school performance demonstrates the need for additional assistance in order to meet their potential for academic success will be granted full admission on Academic Warning.
+Students admitted on Academic Warning will be limited to no more than 14 credits in the first semester, will meet regularly with an academic mentor, and will be required to submit an academic plan of action, which may include enrollment in specific classes.
+Students admitted on Academic Warning are expected to complete their first semester with a semester GPA of at least 2.0, and earn at least 12 credits.
+In cases where the student fails to meet these minimum requirements, the student will be placed on Academic Alert for the second semester of study.

-3. Admission on Academic Probation
+3. Admission on Academic Alert

-A limited number of students who demonstrate ability and motivation to achieve academic success are granted full admission on academic probation and are expected to earn a 2.00 or higher grade point average in the first semester of enrollment.
-Students admitted on academic probation will be required to participate in provisions to promote academic achievement as established by the Faculty.
+A limited number of students who demonstrate ability and motivation to achieve academic success are granted full admission on Academic Alert and are expected to earn a 2.00 or higher grade point average in the first semester of enrollment.
+Students admitted on Academic Alert will be required to participate in provisions to promote academic achievement as established by the Faculty.
 These provisions may include a reduction in course load, limitation of extra-curricular activities, and enrollment in specific classes or support programs.